 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets

 Which agencies handle advertising for ABF?
 Find out more from the Adbrands Account Assignments database

 Who are the competitors of ABF?
 See also Food Sector for other companies

-Associated British Foods website
+Historical profile information for Associated British Foods

 Adbrands Weekly Update 5th Nov 2015: Discount fashion chain Primark was again the star performer among the collected businesses of diversified conglomerate Associated British Foods.
 Strong international growth, especially in France, helped Primark's revenues to rise by a further 8% to a record £5.35bn, and the first US store opened in Boston in September, just before the group's fiscal year-end.
 Primark's strong showing offset declines elsewhere in the group, including in its large groceries division, where revenues slipped 5% to £3.2bn.
 There were even steeper declines in the sugar and agriculture divisions.
 Group revenues came off 1% to £12.8bn, but pretax profit slumped 30%, as a result of higher commodities, weak trading and impairments against one of its industrial joint ventures.